 Limit to a single term?

-Selection and Appointment

-Separation of powers for nomination and confirmation of panelists.
-For example: (i) members nominate and Board confirms; (ii) Board nominates and members confirm; or (iii) third party international arbitral bodies nominate and members, board, or both confirm.
+How long prior to appointment should previous ICANN engagement be prohibited?
+2 years?
+Longer or shorter?

+How long should the post term engagement prohibition apply?
+2 years?
+Longer?

+Selection and Appointment: The selection of panelists would follow a 3-step process:

+Third party international arbitral bodies would nominate candidates

+The ICANN Board would select panelists and propose appointees.

+The community mechanism (see section 6.6) would be asked to confirm appointments.
-Recall or other Accountability

-Appointments made for a fixed term with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
+Recall or other Accountability: Appointments made for a fixed term with no removal except for specified cause (corruption, misuse of position for personal use, etc.).

 Questions and Open Issues:

-Process for removal of panelists for cause must be defined.
+The process for removal of panelists for cause must be defined.
 Board or community initiated process?
 Ultimate decision maker – Board, community, other members of the IRP standing panel, or some combination?

-Settlement Efforts
+Settlement Efforts:

 Reasonable efforts, as specified in a public policy, must be made to resolve disputes informally prior to/in connection with filing an IRP case.